polterguy/polterguy.github.io/documentation/magic.lambda.slots/index.md

 ### How to use [signal]

 Invokes a previously created dynamic slot.
-Assuming you have executed the above code snippet, you can invoke the slot using the following Hyperlambda.
+Assuming you have created the foo slot from the create slot example, you can invoke the slot using the following Hyperlambda.

 ```
 signal:foo